 Mushy Peas

-Personally, I love the addition of tahini, a bit of garlic and dash of Tabasco for toast with seasonal veg.
+Personally, I love the addition of tahini, a bit of garlic and a dash of Tabasco for toast with seasonal veg.
+They are wonderfully simple and great for busy schedules.

 Pictured above - I used blanched asparagus and fresh miner’s lettuce, alfalfa sprouts, watercress, and a drizzle of yogurt dill sauce.